 Choosing a Spiritual Teacher

-The closer to truth a spiritual teacher, the more clearly they see, the more readily they will be able to facilitate the knowing of truth in the student.
-This is the case so long as the teacher can communicate clearly and the student genuinely seeks truth rather than some form of ego-validation.
+The closer to Truth a spiritual teacher, the more clearly they see, the more readily they will be able to facilitate the knowing of Truth in the student.
+This is the case so long as the teacher can communicate clearly and it is indeed Truth that the student seeks.

-Given that the student doesn't know truth (hence seeking it), it is impossible for them to accurately assess a teacher's ability to guide them towards it.
-It's very common to focus on superficial aspects of the teacher - their title, age, gender, popularity, claims, how much they charge, how 'professional' their website looks, how much content they've produced - to make an assessment.
+Given the student doesn't know Truth (hence seeking it), it is impossible for them to know that any assessment they make of the teacher is accurate.
+It's common for the student to focus on aspects of the teacher to which they attach meaning/significance.
+Some examples are: title, age, gender, popularity, claims, certifications, what they wear, how much they charge, how 'professional' their website looks.
+None of these are reliable indicators of a person's level of consciousness, peacefulness, knowing of Truth etc.

-Ego-bolstering: you're amazing, wonderful, perfect, important, you deserve the world, your scars are beautiful, your vulnerability is a strength, your sensitivity is a gift, you have a right to feel how you feel
+Ego-bolstering: you're amazing, wonderful, perfect, special, your vulnerability is a strength, your sensitivity is a gift, your scars are beautiful, you deserve the world, you have the right to feel/have/experience, own it!

-Closed-heartedness: you are no one, you are nothing, I will give you the cold, harsh truth about reality
+Closed-heartedness: you are nobody, you are nothing, I will give you the cold, harsh truth about reality

-Cause and effect: you are experiencing this because of that, x causes y
+Cause and effect: you are experiencing this because of that, x causes y, this is why that is happening

-Blame/powerlessness: they impacted you, they made you feel, of course you reacted that way, forgiveness will set you free
+Blame/powerlessness: they impacted you, they made you feel, of course you reacted that way, it's not your fault, they need to take responsibility, you are the way you are

 Judgement: good, bad, right, wrong, should, shouldn't